HadisAB/Continous-Control---DRL---Udacity/README.md

 ## Project details
-For this project, I will train an robotic arm to reach target locations.
+For this project, I will train an robotic arm to reach target locations in [Reacher](https://github.com/Unity-Technologies/ml-agents/blob/master/docs/Learning-Environment-Examples.md#reacher) environment.

 <img src=https://github.com/HadisAB/Continous-Control---DRL---Udacity/blob/master/images/example_env.png />

 ### Goal
 In this environment, a double-jointed arm can move to target locations.
 A reward of +0.1 is provided for each step that the agent's hand is in the goal location.
-Thus, the goal of your agent is to maintain its position at the target location for as many time steps as possible.
+Thus, the goal of the agent is to maintain its position at the target location for as many time steps as possible.

+### States and actions
-The observation space consists of 33 variables corresponding to position, rotation, velocity, and angular velocities of the arm.
+The states consists of 33 variables corresponding to position, rotation, velocity, and angular velocities of the arm.
 Each action is a vector with four numbers, corresponding to torque applicable to two joints.
 Every entry in the action vector should be a number between -1 and 1.

-### States and actions
-The state space has 37 dimensions and contains the agent's velocity, along with ray-based perception of objects around the agent's forward direction.
-Given this information, the agent has to learn how to best select actions.
-Four discrete actions are available, corresponding to:<br/>

-0 - move forward.<br/>
-1 - move backward.<br/>
-2 - turn left.<br/>
-3 - turn right.

 ## Getting Started